oravnat/k_cycle/README.md

 * A C++ compiler with openmp support
 * Cuda, including the cublas and cusparse libraries

-The code does not depend on any other external library
+The code does not depend on any other external library.

-A CPU only version of the program can also be built without the cuda requirement
+A CPU only version of the program can also be built without the cuda requirement.

 As far as I know, visual studio is the only compiler supported by cuda on windows, so you must use visual studio if you want a GPU capable version of the program on windows.